tbnobed/techsched/deployment_steps.md

 # Change the image line from "image: postgres:15" to "image: postgres:16" or newer

 # Restart with the new PostgreSQL version
 docker-compose down
 docker-compose up -d

+# Run the schema update script to ensure compatibility with the application
+./update_database.sh

+# Restart the application with the updated schema
+docker-compose down
+docker-compose up -d